 Note that the reliability of software and hardware other than the TOE shown in this configuration is not subject to the evaluation.
+(It is assumed to be trustworthy.)

 4.3 Clarification of Scope

 In this evaluation, it is considered that the security functional requirements for the identification and authentication specified in the PP regarding the MFP's Print function do not apply to the operations on submitting print jobs; rather, they apply only to the operations on document data accumulated in the MFP, created by the submitted print jobs.
 As such, the following security functions are considered out of the scope of this evaluation.